Silver: Regains $32 but remains vulnerable

 On Thursday, silver rebounded strongly by 2.76% as investors seized the opportunity to buy at lower levels.
 The price recovery was supported by yields correcting downward following the Federal Reserve’s recent monetary policy decision.

-Impact of Dollar Index and U.S. Yields
+Impact of dollar index and U.S. yields

 The 10-year U.S. Treasury yield spiked to 4.48% on November 6, signaling investor concern over potential inflation and increased government borrowing.
 However, on November 7, yields declined slightly as market expectations shifted toward a more dovish stance from the Fed.
 As yields fell, the Dollar Index—which had jumped to its highest point since July at 105.44—also pulled back.
 Lower yields generally make dollar-denominated assets like silver more attractive for investors outside the U.S., aiding silver’s recovery.

-International Developments and Data
+International developments and data

 Several global economic events have added complexity to silver trading.
 The Bank of England recently lowered its benchmark rate by 25 basis points to 4.75%, while cautioning against any rapid rate cuts in the future given the UK’s budget constraints and inflationary pressures.
 The Bank’s decision has caused bond yields to rise in the UK, demanding higher rates to compensate for increased government borrowing.